 A digital collection of alternative press newspapers, magazines and journals from the special collections of academic institutions.
 Materials produced by feminists, dissident GIs, campus radicals, Native Americans, anti-war activists, Black Power advocates, Hispanics, LGBT activists, the extreme right-wing press and alternative literary magazines during the latter half of the 20th century.

 Provides access to more than 12 million journal articles, books, images, and primary sources in 75 disciplines primarily in the humanities and social sciences.
 Also includes: 34,000 research reports from more than 140 policy institutes on climate change, cybersecurity, energy policy, international relations, terrorism, and various public health issues.
-Primary sources from important and rare collections from libraries, museums, archives, and historical societies around the world including Global Plants, 19th Century British Pamphlets, Struggles for Freedom: Southern Africa and Struggles for Freedom: Southern Africa.
+Primary sources from important and rare collections from libraries, museums, archives, and historical societies around the world including Global Plants, 19th Century British Pamphlets and Struggles for Freedom: Southern Africa.
 Thematic collections focusing on emerging areas of research includes Lives of Literature, Security Studies, and Sustainability.

 You can now look for Kanopy films using Library Search.
 The benefit of this is that it will also search across our other film collections, to make sure that you don't miss out.
 Simply enter your search terms and select 'Video' from the drop down list at the end of the Library Search bar.

 Part of the Global Issues Library, this curated database provides a rare breadth of study for students to investigate both crucial global trends in mass incarceration, and the detailed prison infrastructure of specific countries.